Skip navigation

 Samoyed languages are languages of the Uralic language family.

-Samoyedic peoples include Nenets, Enets, Nganassans and Selkups.
-Samoyed languages are languages of the Uralic language family which are spoken by Samoyedic peoples inhabiting northern parts of Eurasia in Russia.
+Samoyedic peoples include Nenets, Enets, Nganasans and Selkups.
+Samoyedic languages are languages of the Uralic language family which are spoken by Samoyedic peoples inhabiting the northern parts of Eurasia in Russia.

-• Nenets language (31 311 speakers) with two main dialects which are often considered separate languages:
+• Nenets (31,311 speakers) with two main dialects which are often considered separate languages:

-• Forest Nenets – seriously endangered language in the Khanty-Mansi Autonomous Region
+• Forest Nenets – a seriously endangered language in the Khanty-Mansi Autonomous Region

-• Enets language (119 speakers) – disappearing language in North Siberia’s Taimyr autonomous region at the Yenisei river, with two main dialects: Forest Enets and Tundra Enets, which are usually considered separate languages.
+• Enets (119 speakers) – a disappearing language in North Siberia’s Taimyr Autonomous Region at the Yenisei River, with two main dialects: Forest Enets and Tundra Enets, which are usually considered separate languages.

-• Nganasan language (505 speakers) – seriously endangered language in Siberia’s Taimyr peninsula.
+• Nganasan (505 speakers) – a seriously endangered language in Siberia’s Taimyr peninsula.

-• Selkup language (1641 speakers) – seriously endangered language in Western Siberia between Ob and Yenisei rivers.
+• Selkup (1,641 speakers) – a seriously endangered language in Western Siberia between Ob and Yenisei Rivers.

-• Kamassian language – extinct language (last speaker Klavdiya Plotnikova died in 1989)
+• Kamass – an extinct language (last speaker Klavdiya Plotnikova died in 1989)

-• Mator language – Samoyed language that became extinct at the beginning of the 19th century.
+• Mator – a Samoyed language that became extinct at the beginning of the 19th century.
 Its dialects were Taigi and Karagassian.

-• Koibal language – Samoyed language that became extinct at the beginning of the 19th century.
-May have been a dialect of the Kamassian language.
+• Koibal – a Samoyed language that became extinct at the beginning of the 19th century.
+May have been a dialect of Kamass.

 YT @ЭтноКино / EthnoFilm